floaterest/nvim/doc/plugins.md

 - the following are sorted based on file structure in [lua/plugins](../lua/plugins)
 - plugins are listed by lua package name, hyperlinked to their GitHub repository

+## Keymaps
+> exports keymaps to other plugins

+- [lua/plugins/whichkey.lua](../lua/plugins/whichkey.lua) will export all the keymaps to other plugins
+- [lua/plugins/keymaps.lua](../lua/plugins/keymaps.lua) contains the keymaps that whichkey.lua exports with

 ## Behavior

 > plugins that change the editing behavior of neovim